NinnOgTonic/python-4.0/Doc/README.txt

  * "text", which builds a plain text file for each source file.

- * "linkcheck", which checks all external references to see whether they are broken, redirected or malformed, and outputs this information to stdout as well as a plain-text (.txt) file.
+ * "linkcheck", which checks all external references to see whether they are broken, redirected or malformed, and outputs that information to stdout as well as a plain-text (.txt) file.

  * "changes", which builds an overview over all versionadded/versionchanged/